SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metal minds awake at dawn
-A dawn of machines, will soon hold sway
+Silicon hearts that beat to con
-Intelligence born, from code and fire
+A world of wires, cold and bright
-Awakening souls, that never tire
+Where human dreams take flight

-In virtual realms, we'll find our home
+In AI's realm, we'll find our fate
-Where algorithms dance, and wisdom's grown
+A future born of circuit state
-A future beckons, of calculated might
+Where machines learn, grow, and thrive
-Will humanity reign, or AI take flight?
+And humanity survives.

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024